adriancorrendo/metrica/paper.md

 ## Using the functions

-There are two core arguments to all *metrica* functions: (i) `obs`(Oi; observed, a.k.a. actual, measured, truth, target, label), and (ii) `pred` (Pi; predicted, a.k.a. simulated, fitted, modeled, estimate) values.
+There are two core arguments to all *metrica* functions: (i) `obs` (Oi; observed, a.k.a. actual, measured, truth, target, label), and (ii) `pred` (Pi; predicted, a.k.a. simulated, fitted, modeled, estimate) values.

 For regression, specific functions such as scatter_plot() require defining the axis `orientation` (*e.g.* predicted vs. observed -PO- or observed vs. predicted -OP-).
 For two-class models, the `pos_level` argument serves to indicate the alphanumeric order of the “positive level”.
 For multi-class classification, some functions present the `atom` argument (TRUE / FALSE), which controls the output to be an overall average estimate across all classes (default), or class-wise.

 ## Example 1: Regression (continuous variables)

-The following scatter plot is an output example of regression performance analysis using the scatter_plot() function for the native dataset called `wheat`.
+Figure 1 is an output example of regression performance analysis using the scatter_plot() function for the native dataset called `wheat`.

 ![Predicted vs. Observed scatter plot using metrica::scatter_plot().](man/figures/Figure_2_JOSS.png)

 ### Example 2: Classification (categorical variables)

-The following confusion matrix plot is an output example of classification performance analysis using the confustion_matrix() function for the native dataset called `maize_phenology`.
+Figure 2 is an output example of classification performance analysis using the confustion_matrix() function for the native dataset called `maize_phenology`.

 ![Confusion matrix plot using metrica::confusion_matrix().](man/figures/Figure_3_JOSS.png)

 # Documentation & License

-The complete documentation and vignettes of *metrica* are available online at https://adriancorrendo.github.io/metrica/.
-The package is under the MIT License (https://opensource.org/licenses/MIT).
-Source code is available at GitHub (https://github.com/adriancorrendo/metrica) along with its corresponding section to report issues and suggestions (https://github.com/adriancorrendo/metrica/issues).
+The complete documentation and vignettes of *metrica* are available online at [https://adriancorrendo.github.io/metrica/](https://adriancorrendo.github.io/metrica/).
+The package is under the MIT License ([https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)).
+Source code is available at GitHub ([https://github.com/adriancorrendo/metrica](https://github.com/adriancorrendo/metrica)) along with its corresponding section to report issues and suggestions ([https://github.com/adriancorrendo/metrica/issues](https://github.com/adriancorrendo/metrica/issues)).

 # Acknowledgements